A Blueprint for Change

 3. Learning to see better

-PART II – CLEARING OBSTRUCTIONS
+PART II – Clearing Obstructions

 Socrates once famously declared that “The unexamined life is not worth living”.
 We need to develop the ability to observe ourselves with a higher degree of detachment.